Priyanka-sharma181/Chatbot-Development-Guide/docs/source/region_api.rst

 ----------------------------

 2. Retrieve the available list of states in a country and their codes in which you can make your bot searchable using this **GET** ``https://v1-api.swiftchat.ai/api/regions/states?country_code=IN``.
-Replace the country code with your own.
+Replace the country code with your own one.

    Get a response like this: